saleor/saleor-docs/docs/dashboard-configuration.md

 ![General information configuration](assets/dashboard-config/15.png)

-The [[Name of your store]] will appear in web browser tabs and at the beginning of browser results.
+The text you input to the [[Name of your store]] field will appear in web browser tabs and at the beginning of browser results.

 ![Store name displayed by browser](assets/dashboard-config/16.png)